Minnesota Transfer Curriculum

 Ridgewater College’s degrees, and their relation to the MnTC

-It is important that students work closely with their advisor as they plan coursework designed to meet the requirements of the Ridgewater College General Education Minnesota Transfer Curriculum.
-Advisors will also assist students in achieving their educational goals, such as an Associate of Arts degree or meeting course requirements for a specific major.
-Students will meet with their advisor each semester prior to registering for classes.
+It is important that students work closely with their advisor as they plan coursework designed to meet the requirements of the MnTC.
+Advisors will also assist students in achieving their educational goals, such as an Associate of Arts degree or meeting course requirements for a specific major and university.
+Students should meet with their advisor each semester before registering for classes.